 - 3. PCI compliance makes us store cardholder data

-PCI regulations prohibit keeping cardholder data that is stored on the magnetic strip of a credit card.
+PCI regulations prohibit keeping cardholder data that is stored on the magnetic stripe or chip of a credit card.
 If necessary for business, merchants are allowed to save the information found on the front of the card, such as the name and account number.
 If a business needs to save this information, it must be encrypted and unreadable.
 It is ALWAYS best practice NOT to store card data!

 - 4. PCI compliance is too hard

 PCI compliance does take time and energy for each business to meet all the requirements.
 The protection you receive from keeping up-to-date on the security of your credit card processing is significant.
 If there is a security breach of cardholder information and the business is not compliant, Visa fines up to $500,000 per incident.
 Taking the time to become compliant and remaining vigilant about securing cardholder information from theft will not only protect your company in case of a security breach but will also build trust in your customers.